 - then take the cable car from Plan Praz to Le Brévent.

-You can purchase lift tickets right there at the gondola station and a one-way adult ticket from Chamonix to Le Brévent costs 25 € (about $28 USD).
+You can purchase lift tickets right there at the gondola station and a one-way adult ticket from Chamonix to Le Brévent costs 27,5 € (about the same in USD).
 Again, make sure when buying your ticket you purchase only a one-way ticket from Chamonix to Le Brévent since you’ll be hiking all the way back.
 This seems obvious but still, a reminder never hurts.
 This leg of the journey takes about 20 minutes.

 At this point, you’ll be up literally inside the clouds at an elevation of 8,284 feet (2525 m).
 There will be a few viewing platforms, some trails, and signs to show you what you’re looking at.